garfix/nli-go/resources/blocks/garfixia-blocks-domain/README.md

 ## Database layer

-The database is only responsible for updating the database.
+The database layer is only responsible for updating the database.
 It takes care of retracting and asserting knowledge.